Supernova bounds on new scalars from resonant and soft emission: Production

 Assuming non-relativistic nucleons and expanding in the small parameters $m_\phi^2/(2m_N \omega)$ and $\slashed{K}/(2m_N)$, a straightforward calculation shows that the matrix element $\mathcal{M}_{NN\phi}$ is related to the $2\rightarrow 2$ scattering matrix element $\mathcal{M}_{NN}$ by

-where, as before, $\omega$ denotes the scalar's energy, and $g_N$ is the coupling between the scalar and the nucleon.
-We make the approximation that the proton and neutron masses and couplings to $\phi$ are equal.
+where, as before, $\omega$ denotes the scalar's energy, and $g_N$ is the coupling between the scalar and the nucleon.\footnote{By expanding to the next order in the nucleon momenta, we find a reduction to the matrix element by a factor of $\frac{3}{4}$, which is comparable to other uncertainties.} We make the approximation that the proton and neutron masses and couplings to $\phi$ are equal.
 As a result, the spin-summed matrix element for $\phi$ production is given in terms of the differential cross section for nucleon-nucleon scattering by

 where $E_\text{CM}\approx 2m_N$ is the total energy of the nucleons in the centre of mass frame.

 Turning to the phase space integrals, since we are working in the soft approximation we drop the scalar's 4-momentum from the delta function responsible for energy/momentum conservation.
 Physically this corresponds to assuming that the nucleons do not recoil after emitting a scalar and means that the phase space integration is the same for both production and inverse bremsstrahlung absorption, so we treat them both together.
 Although the previous literature considering scalars used a Boltzmann distribution for $f_i$, we find that for the supernova density and temperature profiles that we consider the nucleons can be moderately degenerate in the core with a degeneracy parameter $\eta_i = \mu_i/T \lesssim 6$ (see Appendix~\ref{appendix: sn profiles} for further details).
 Consequently, we use the full Fermi-Dirac distribution, allowing for Pauli-blocking.
 Due to the simple structure of the matrix element, the production and absorption rates by bremsstrahlung $\Gamma_{\text{prod/abs}}^{\text{br}}(\omega)$ can be written in terms of the total nucleon-nucleon scattering cross section $\sigma(E_K^\text{CM})$ integrated over the centre of mass kinetic energy $E_K^\text{CM}$: